Do you have the trait of high sensitivity? Does this sound like you?

 I am currently realigning my work to support Highly Sensitive People to understand, nurture and embrace their sensitivity.

-- Monthly restorative yoga to calm your nervous system
+- Monthly restorative yoga & yoga nidra to calm and reset your nervous system

-- My blog where I share experience & offer tips and inspiration
+- Soul Wisdom blog where I share experience & offer tips and inspiration

 - Here are my posts specifically on high sensitivity